Fluxitude/guidant/docs/migration-guide.md

-# Migration Guide: New .taskmaster Directory Structure
+# Migration Guide: New .guidant Directory Structure

 ## Overview

-Task Master v0.16.0 introduces a new `.taskmaster/` directory structure to keep your project directories clean and organized.
+Guidant v0.16.0 introduces a new `.guidant/` directory structure to keep your project directories clean and organized.
 This guide explains the benefits of the new structure and how to migrate existing projects.

 ## What's New